SingularGrid/singular-grid-web/README.md

 # singular-grid-web
-Singular web app, the main interface for anyone using the SingularGrid.
+Singular web app, is a React SPA that is the main interface for anyone interacting with the SingularGrid.